Preventing the Progression

 TACTIC-E is a Phase 2/3 platform trial sponsored by Cambridge University Hospitals NHS Foundation Trust in the United Kingdom (UK).
 The trial will enroll up to 469 patients per arm who are hospitalized with COVID-19 and are still at early stages of the disease but have multiple risk factors for developing severe complications and are at risk of progression to the intensive care unit or death.
 Eligible patients will be randomized equally to either one of the active arms or treated with standard of care alone.
 Patients in arm 1 will be dosed with EDP1815 in addition to standard of care; patients in arm 2 will be dosed with ambrisentan and dapagliflozin in addition to standard of care; and patients in arm 3 will be treated with standard of care only.
 Interim data from the trial is expected in 4Q 2020.

-In collaboration with Rutgers University and Robert Wood Johnson University Hospital, Evelo has submitted an IND for EDP1815-205, a Phase 2 double-blind placebo-controlled study evaluating the safety and efficacy of EDP1815 for the treatment of hospitalized patients with newly diagnosed COVID-19.
-The study will initially evaluate 60 patients to determine whether early intervention with EDP1815 can prevent progression of COVID-19 symptoms and the development of COVID-Related Complications (CRC)*.
-The study will be led by Reynold A. Panettieri, Jr., M.D., Vice Chancellor for Translational Medicine and Science at Rutgers Biomedical and Health Sciences and Professor of Medicine at Rutgers Robert Wood Johnson Medical School.
-Data from the study is expected in 4Q 2020.
+EDP1815-205 is a Phase 2 double-blind placebo-controlled trial evaluating the safety and efficacy of EDP1815 for the treatment of hospitalized patients with newly diagnosed COVID-19.
+The trial will initially evaluate 60 patients to determine whether early intervention with EDP1815 can prevent progression of COVID-19 symptoms and the development of COVID-Related Complications (CRC).
+The trial will be led by Reynold A. Panettieri, Jr., M.D., Vice Chancellor for Translational Medicine and Science at Rutgers Biomedical and Health Sciences and Professor of Medicine at Rutgers Robert Wood Johnson Medical School.
+Data from the trial is expected in 4Q 2020.

 Facts & FAQ’s